 (noun) Informal, unintended, and unwritten non-academic knowledge gained from peers at school.

-1. (noun) The system of power distribution in which an individual or group resides within a culture, organization, or society; 2. (noun) A ranking of people or things.
+(noun) A system of ranking and uneven power distribution in which an individual or group resides within a culture, organization, or society.

 (noun) A clear chain of command found in organizations.